Great Southern Grammar: Principals

 The founding headmaster of the school was Reverend Stephen Lee who accepted the position in 1999.
 He left the school in 2003 to become the principal of Methodist Ladies College.

 The second headmaster was Peter Welch who managed the school from 2004 to 2007.

 Stuart Marquardt joined the school from Sunshine Coast Grammar School in 2007 as the school's third headmaster.
 Marquardt left the school in 2016 to take up a position as the principal of Lindisfarne Anglican Grammar School, in New South Wales.

 Upon Marquardt's departure in 2016, the school changed the title of the leadership position from 'headmaster' to 'principal'.
-The current principal is Mark Sawle, who joined the school in 2016 from Aquinas College.
+Mark Sawle joined the school in 2016 from Aquinas College and retired at the end of 2023.
+Mathew Irving then joined the school coming from Wesley College.

 Affiliations and associations

 The school is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Australian Boarding Schools' Association (ABSA), Independent Primary School Heads of Australia (IPSHA), and the Association of Independent Schools in Western Australia (AISWA).